jmochache/Moringa_School/README.md

 ## Description

-This is a project about the biography of Nyangweso Mochache, the purpose and usage of the project is to state more information on Nyangweso's hobbies, skills.
-This project is my first assignment for week one, where i will extensively explain the list of projects that I have been creating using vs code, git bash and pushing to Github for collaboration.
+This is my first coding project, i seek to exhibit the skills i have gained from week one of studying software engineering at Moringa School.

 ## Setup/Installation Requirements

-- You will learn on my background infomation, skills, hobbies, job experience etc.
-- Just click on the hyperlinks that will direct you to view Github projects.
+No set up required, code writen using HTML and CSS

 ## Known Bugs

 There are no known bugs on this project.

 ## Technologies Used

-Languages used include HTML and CSS.
-I have used editor Visual Studio Code for creating the app and Git Bash terminal for coding.
+HTML
+CSS
+GIT BASH
+GIT

 ## Support and contact details

-If you need any assistance on any issues or have questions, ideas or concerns.
-Kindly contact me through email: josphatmochache@gmail.com to make a contribution to the code or for any assistance on the app/project.
+For Credits and more information, reach contact me through josphatmochache@gmail.com

+### Live Link

+https://jmochache.github.io/Moringa_School/

 ### License

-_The License used is GPL_

-https://jmochache.github.io/Moringa_School/

 Copyright (c) 2022 **Nyangweso Mochache**